devilhyt/cifar10-model-evaluation/README.md

 # CIFAR10 Model Evaluation

-In the Introduction to Artificial Intelligence course, we developed a baseline model based on the Lenet architecture to address the CIFAR10 classification task.
-Various techniques, including data augmentation, Batch Normalization, and the incorporation of Dropout layers, were employed to enhance the model's generalization capability and accuracy.
-After training for over 50 epochs, the predictive accuracy reached an impressive 86.6%.
+In the artificial intelligence course, I designed a baseline model based on the LeNet architecture to tackle the CIFAR10 classification task.
+I experimented with various techniques, including data augmentation, Batch Normalization, and Dropout, to enhance the model's generalization ability and accuracy.
+After training for 60 epochs, the accuracy reached 86.6%.

-Towards the end of the semester, we conducted experiments using the more powerful Resnet18 model.
-Remarkably, under the same training conditions, the Resnet18 model achieved a comparable level of predictive accuracy while utilizing fewer parameters.
+Towards the end of the course, I conducted experiments using the more powerful ResNet18 model.
+I observed that under the same training conditions, the ResNet18 model achieved a comparable level of accuracy with fewer epochs compared to the baseline model.

 ## Baseline model